YiranShu/django-file-uploader/README.md

 #### MongoDB:
 Ensure that MongoDB is correctly installed and running for [Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/), [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/), or [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/).
 Running `Mongo` in your terminal to access the MongoDB Shell or downloading MongoDB Compass will allow you to view your local database of scenes.

+#### Scene Toolkit Setup:
+In order to access the Scene Toolkit within the scene editor web app, its server must be setup and running on the <http://localhost:8010> port.

 #### Server Setup:
 To connect the web application with the MongoDB database, run `python3 manage.py runserver 8080` in the root directory.
-Ensure that this remains running in the background to correctly save scenes.
+Note that this must be run before the client side and must remain running in the background during use of the scene editor.

-#### Scene Toolkit Setup:
-In order to access the Scene Toolkit within the scene editor web app, its server must be setup and running on the <http://localhost:8010> port.

 #### Client Side Setup:
 Setup and build for the interactive scene editor can be found within the `/client` file.
 It will eventually run on the <http://localhost:8081> port.